Garnishing Pension

 Pension funds are generally immune from garnishment, with the exception of child support.
 See the Bills.com resource Texas Collection Laws to learn more.

-Can a jadgement from unpaid contractual alimony (not statutory spousal support) can be used to garnish the funds in a simple owner IRA.
-I live in TEXAS.
+Can a judgment from unpaid contractual alimony (not statutory spousal support) be used to garnish the funds in a simple owner IRA?
+I live in Texas.